mininny/WebRTCStudy/Glossary.md

 - No Flow control mechanism.
 Congestion leads to packet loss.

 > UDP is useful in scenarios where low latency is important.
 It is used in RTP and SRTP.

+### VBR (Variable Bit Rate)
+Encoder generating different amount of bits per second based mainly on the content.
+The content may affect the latency, therefore the network.

+Do not adhere to bandwidth constraints and may cause congestion and latency.
+Popular with screen sharing encoding with static content.

+> Realtime media usually use [CBR](#cbr-constant-bit-rate)